Project

 The Bard: A bespoke solution using fabricated beams was engineered to minimise steel tonnage while providing large open spans and sufficient headroom, reducing steel tonnage by approximately 20% and resulting in cost savings and a more efficient construction process.

-How we added value to the project
+How we added Value to the projectĀ

-We are designing a mezzanine level for The Bard, and a variety of cut and carve works in both buildings, and carrying out fit-out works to accommodate the specific functional and aesthetic needs of a prestigious client.
+We are designing a mezzanine level for The Bard, a variety of cut and carve works in both buildings, and carrying out fit-out works to accommodate the specific functional and aesthetic needs of a prestigious client.

 All MEP services are integrated within the new layout, maintaining operational efficiency and compliance with safety standards.